spryker/spryker-docs/docs/scos/dev/guidelines/process-documentation-guidelines.md

   link: docs/scos/dev/guidelines/monitorable-process-guidelines.html
 ---

-The process documentation guidelines are in place to enhance the communication between cross-teams over all processes and to ensure that they can operate and deploy their applications the best-possible way.

 {% info_block warningBox "Warning" %}

-This page offers guidelines - not strict requirements - for project development, serving as a template and starting point, with the aim of assisting development teams in realizing high-quality software.
-To achieve a smoothly working concept, it's crucial to align the actual requirements and commitments with all involved parties.
+This document provides a set of guidelines for project development, intended as a flexible template and starting point for development teams striving for high-quality software.
+While these guidelines offer a default ruleset, it's imperative to tailor them to meet the specific requirements and commitments of each project.
+Defining and following these guidelines may be necessary to fulfill project Service Level Agreements (SLAs), with each guideline explicitly outlining the responsible team.
+Alignment with all involved teams is essential for ensuring a functioning concept.

 {% endinfo_block %}

+The process documentation guidelines are in place to enhance the communication between cross-teams over all processes and to ensure that they can operate and deploy their applications the best-possible way.

-## Deployment guidelines
+# Deployment guidelines
 The following elements apply in the scope of deployment/rollback of each release candidate.
 Below you can also find an example how a deployment standard service request could look like based on the guidelines.

-### Environment variable assertion
+## Environment variable assertion
 In large-scale teams, effective communication and issue management can be challenging.
 As a result, it is possible that some environment variables or their expected values may not be properly set in the production environment.
 To minimize the risk of critical errors, it is recommended to run a final validation on the production environment to verify that the expected setup changes match the actual state.
 In order to understand the scope of these changes, it is important to provide a list of the requested changes as part of the deployment standard service request for the Operations team.
 This final validation step can help ensure that the production environment is correctly configured and minimize the risk of errors.

-### Special manual steps
+## Special manual steps
 In case of needed un-regular, one-time, manual steps that are not automated on application side via our deployment / rollback pipeline processes, the uniformed instructions to these exclusive requests need to be handed over to our Operations Team in the deployment standard service request.
 This also includes any dependencies that may appear between the deployment elements (eg: 1 component needs to be released before another; or a special timing is necessary; etc.).

-### Infrastructure changes
+## Infrastructure changes
 Changes to the infrastructure and application infrastructure are carefully evaluated, as mistakes in this area can cause critical problems.
 To reduce risks, the intention behind each impact on this field should be highlighted in handed over documentation (as part of the deployment standard service request) to enable comparison with the actual implementation.

-### Expected behaviour
+## Expected behaviour
 Some special cases (technical debts / functional debts / accepted risks / etc.) can lead to release specific, temporary, expected critical/warning state that should not be mitigated or handled by us.
 In order to decrease unnecessary fire-fighting on both sides, such scenarios need to be listed and explained via the deployment standard service request.

-### Example for deployment standard service request
+## Example for deployment standard service request

 **Title**: Deployment of version 1.2.3 to production